Winter Solstice: Stone Age People in Ireland built a Fantastic Monument to the New Year

 This short YouTube video from National Geographic gives great views of the Newgrange tomb and monument.

 The number of bone fragments found inside Newgrange hardly constitute evidence of a communal burial chamber, Ancient Origins reported in 2013 in a two-part article about the Neolithic structure.
 In total, the bones of only five individuals were found inside the monument during excavations in the 1960s.
 Some bones could have been taken away after the rediscovery of the entrance to the passage and chamber in 1699.
 But at over 85 meters (278 feet) in diameter, and containing more than 250,000 tons of stone and earth, this monument would seem such a lavish and grandiose tomb for a few mere mortals, if that were indeed its sole purpose.

 The structure of the passage tomb was buried in earth for many centuries, until archaeologist M.J.
 O’Kelly began excavating it in 1962.
 He worked there until 1975.
-In 1967, he saw for the first time in thousands of years the dawn sunlight striking into the chamber on December 21.
+In 1967, he saw for the first time in thousands of years the dawn sunlight striking into the chamber on December 21 or 22.
 The light enters a perfectly placed window and hits deep in the tomb where the human remains were found.

 O’Kelly wrote in his notes: “The effect is very dramatic as the direct light of the sun brightens and cast a glow of light all over the chamber.
 I can see parts of the roof and a reflected light shines right back into the back of the end chamber.”

 O’Kelly and others have restored the Newgrange mound.
 It is 12 meters (40 feet) high.
 The total area of the monument and surrounds covers about 1 acre, and its roof is intact and still waterproof 5,000 years after construction.
 Triple-spiral carvings like the Celts did still adorn many of the stones making up the tomb.